Adrian Lillebekk Ovlien: Club career

-Lillebekk Ovlien grew up in Eidskog, and made his senior debut for local third division side Eidskog Fotball in 2012 as a 14-year-old.
+Lillebekk Ovlien grew up in Eidskog Municipality, and made his senior debut for local third division side Eidskog Fotball in 2012 as a 14-year-old.
 He played 16 league matches for Eidskog before joining the Glåmdal region's biggest side Kongsvinger ahead of the 2013 season.
 He made his debut in the Norwegian First Division on 5 May 2013 as a substitute against Fredrikstad, aged 15 years and 275 days.
 He is the youngest player to have ever played for Kongsvinger's first team in a competitive match.

 Lillebekk Ovlien played regularly for Kongsvinger over the next five years, playing a total of 114 competitive matches for the first team, scoring five goals.
 This includes 62 matches (two goals) in the Norwegian First Division.
 He also played all seven matches when Kongsvinger, as a club first, reached the final of the Norwegian Cup in 2016.
 He started in the final against Rosenborg, where Kongsvinger lost by a score of 4–0.

 Despite interest from clubs in Eliteserien, Lillebekk Ovlien decided to sign a new contract with Kongsvinger in the autumn of 2017, stating: "KIL is a safe place for me, and I feel this is the place where I can develop the most.
 I am allowed to try and fail at this club.
 It would also be nice if KIL got a transfer fee for us the day we join another club," after he and his teammate Harald Holter had extended their contracts.